Region-Adaptive Sampling for Diffusion Transformers: Methodology

-where $\hat{N}_t$ is the current estimated noise, $D_{patch}$ is the count of how many times the tokens in a patch have been dropped, and k is a scale factor to control the difference of sample ratios between fast-update regions and slow-update regions.
+where $\hat{N}_t$ denotes the predicted noise at timestep $t$, $D_{\text{patch}}$ is the number of times the tokens in a patch have been dropped, and $k$ is a scaling coefficient that controls the contrast between fast-update and slow-update regions.
+A higher $k$ value enforces more aggressive recovery of long-inactive patches, balancing efficiency with image quality.

-\textbf{Key and Value Caching.} As we know, the attention mechanism works by using the query for each token to compute its attention score with each other tokens by querying the keys and values of the whole sequence, thus giving the relations between each two tokens.
-The attention of the active tokens in \ourmethod{} can be given as:

-where $a$ stands for currently active tokens.
-However, the metric \textbf{R} we introduce to identify the current fast and slow regions does not take their contribution to the attention score into consideration.
-Thereby, losing these tokens during attention can cause a huge change in the final output.
-Our solution here is also caching.
-During each step, the full keys and values are cached until they are partially updated with the current active tokens.
-As is described in Figure \ref{fig:detail}, this solution is also based on the similarity between each two sampling steps, and now we can estimate the original attention output by: